soamaven/pvpy/README.md

 # solspec
+By: Colton Bukowsky, California Institute of Technology, 2016
 ## Abstract:
 `solspec` is a collection of [python 3.5](https://docs.python.org/3.5/#) routines related to the [ASTM Solar Spectral Irradiance Air Mass 1.5](http://rredc.nrel.gov/solar/spectra/am1.5/#about) spectrum.
 The main